Business rates reliefs and exemptions

 If you opt out of Retail, Hospitality and Leisure Relief for the 2022 to 2023, or 2023 to 2024 tax years, you cannot change your mind.

 For full information on these reliefs see our Discretionary Business Rate Relief Policy.
-[PDF, 0.3MB]
+[PDF, 0.2MB] [PDF, 0.2MB]

-The deadline for applications for the 2023/2024 liability year is 30 September 2024.
+The deadline for applications for the 2023/2024 liability year was 30 September 2024.
 Applications received after this date will only be considered in exceptional circumstances.

 Localism Act section 69